Latest on The Half Moon

 There are, of course, many locals who don’t feel strongly about the loss of a once famous live music venue and its associated late-night activities.
 They would be very happy to have a good gastropub in the heart of Herne Hill.
 Their wish is to see Herne Hill’s landmark Grade II* building return as a pub, after the substantial attention to its deteriorating fabric that is urgently required.
 The details of the Fullers proposals (see the Southwark planning website, reference 16/AP/0167) shows that their scheme meets those criteria very well.

-While we wait for our pub to reopen, here’s an excerpt from an interview with Robert Harrison, former leaseholder (2006-13) of the Half Moon, as told to Jason Tate, journalist and Herne Hill resident.
+While we continue to wait for our pub to reopen, here’s an excerpt from an interview with Robert Harrison, former leaseholder (2006-13) of the Half Moon, as told to Jason Tate, journalist and Herne Hill resident.
 Warning: includes infamous ‘banned’ list, as seen on TV!